palantir/atlasdb/docs/source/cluster_management/kvs-migration.rst

 KVS migration involves moving all transactional data from one KVS which we call the *source KVS* to another, which we call the *destination KVS*.
 Generally speaking, this includes all user data.

-There are some AtlasDB internal tables which will not be migrated; correct operation of AtlasDB does not depend on the contents of these tables.
-These include:
+There are some AtlasDB internal tables which will not be migrated, for various reasons:

+- In some cases, correct operation of AtlasDB does not depend on the contents of these tables.
+- In some cases, the migration process obviates the need for these tables (e.g. ``_transactions`` isn't needed, because we simulate writing all of the existing state of the world in a single transaction to the new database).

+These tables include:

 - Atomic tables, as specified in ``AtlasDbConstants.ATOMIC_TABLES``.
 These tables use check and set, and are not transactional.